Walter Warlimont: World War II

 In late 1938, Warlimont became Senior Operations Staff Officer to General Wilhelm Keitel.
 This was a coveted position, and so between September 1939 and September 1944 he served as Deputy Chief of the Operations Staff (Wehrmachtführungsstab: WFSt: Armed Forces Operations Staff).
 General Jodl was his superior officer, who served as Chief of the Operations Staff, which was responsible for all strategic, executive and war-operations planning.

 While serving on this military operations planning staff, in early 1939 he assisted in developing some of the German military invasion plans of Poland.
 On 1 September 1939, German military forces invaded Poland, thereby starting World War II.

 1940 saw his promotion to Generalmajor, and he assisted in developing the invasion plans of France.
 During the Battle of France, on June 14, 1940, Warlimont, in an audacious move, asked the pilot of his personal Fieseler Storch to land on the Place de la Concorde in central Paris.
 In 1941, he continued to assist in developing invasion operations into Russia.
 This earned his promotion to Generalleutnant in 1942.

 His meteoric advancement in rank almost sputtered out on 3 November 1942 when he was relieved of his job after a junior subordinate failed to process a message from Field Marshal Erwin Rommel sufficiently promptly.
 However, only five days later he was recalled to duty to visit the French Vichy Government in France to coordinate the defense of their colonial territories from possible occupation by the Allies.

 In February 1943, Warlimont travelled to Tunis to confer with Rommel as to whether or not the Germans should abandon North Africa.

-In early 1944, Warlimont was promoted to General der Artillerie.
+In early 1944, Warlimont was promoted to General of the Artillery.
 As Deputy Chief of the Armed Forces Operations Staff, he continued to give almost daily briefings to Hitler regarding the status of German military operations.